icons8/pichon-docs/docs/pichon-macOS.md

 You can change the size of the icon and its format in the tab on the right which appears after you click on an icon:

-**Recolouring icons**
+**Recoloring icons**

-Recolouring is done by clicking on the colour button at the right upper corner next to the icon style:
+Recoloring is done by clicking on the colour button at the right upper corner next to the icon style:

 ### License

-You may use our graphic assets without payment for personal or commercial purposes but only on the condition that you include a link to Icons8 in your work.
+You may use our graphic assets without payment for personal or commercial purposes if you include a link to Icons8 in your work.

 ## Illustrations